Skip to Content

 Top Tip: Buy Mickey Ears Pre-Cruise!

 I will say I did feel a bit out of place without any Mickey ears!
-If you are taking a Disney cruise definitely get some before you go.
+If you are taking a Disney cruise, definitely get some before you go.

-If you want to wear custom T-shirts and things that is totally cool on a Disney cruise.
 Lots of people had matching Mickey ears, T-shirts, bags, you name it.
-I’ve never met cruise guests that are so passionate about their cruise line.
+I’ve never met cruise guests who are so passionate about their cruise line.

-If you’d like to learn more about Mickey Ears, check out this post from a Expedition Hopper which explains what they are for, who wears them, and where to buy them: Everything You Need To Know About Mickey Ears
+If you’d like to learn more about Mickey Ears, check out this post from an Expedition Hopper that explains what they are for, who wears them, and where to buy them:

 Disney Cruisers Decorate Their Cabin Doors

-It was intense but really cool to get to talk to people from the Disney crowd, Disney fans always are very friendly and they decorate their cabin doors like nothing I’ve ever seen before.
+It was intense but really cool to get to talk to people from the Disney crowd.
+Disney fans are always very friendly, and they decorate their cabin doors like nothing I’ve ever seen before.
 It’s incredible.

 Below are a couple of my favourite examples from the ship.

-When we came back to our cabin we found a towel animal waiting for us and a chocolate on the pillow.
+When we came back to our cabin, we found a towel animal waiting for us and a chocolate on the pillow.

-I personally quite like it and the chocolate on the pillow was good too.
+I personally quite like it – and the chocolate on the pillow was good too.

 As I went to sleep in my sofa bed I felt pretty content and happy with my first day onboard, I still had some questions though that I needed answering.